 Manometer to test LPG pressure

-Although most gas appliances are not sensitive to slight gas pressure variations, performance of a gas refrigerator is very dependent upon the correct gas pressure.
+Although most gas appliances are not sensitive to slight gas pressure variations, performance of a gas propane refrigerator is very dependent upon the correct gas pressure.
 Checking the gas pressure should always be a part of a any gas fridge maintenance program or gas refrigerator repair.
 We suggest to have your gas supplier check your gas pressure or do it yourself with the below instructions.

 Approximately 60″ of clear 3/8″ flexible plastic (vinyl) tubing.